GiordaniAndre/DataBricks/README.md

 Step 3: Compare Solution Performance

 Compare the dafault schema inference to applying a user defined schema using the %timeit function.
 Which completed faster?
 Which triggered more jobs?
 Why?

+Exercise 05:Working with Corrupt Records

+Step 1: Diagnose the Problem

+Import the data used in the last lesson, which is located at /mnt/training/UbiqLog4UCI/14_F/log*.
+Import the corrupt records in a new column SMSCorrupt.

+Save only the columns SMS and SMSCorrupt to the new DataFrame SMSCorruptDF.

+Step 2: Use badRecordsPath

+Use the badRecordsPath option to save corrupt records to the directory /tmp/corruptSMS.